BALA291/WDM_EXP5/README.md

 ### Result:
-Thus, the implementation of Information Retrieval using Boolean model had been successfully executed using python
+Thus, the implementation of Information Retrieval using Boolean model had been successfully executed using python.